Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 The following section will examine the original word translation of the description of tree locations that supports this thought.

-The prophet Ezekiel connects facing east with the direction of turning one's back on God and moving away from Him.
-The following discourse concerns a vision given to Ezekiel by the Lord concerning the abominations of the priests in God's temple service.
+The prophet Ezekiel also connects facing east with the direction of turning one's back on God and moving away from Him.
+The next portion of Scripture concerns a vision given to Ezekiel by the Lord concerning the abominations of the priests in God's temple service.
 Adam was a priest of the garden space and should be considered in this conversation about what happened here.

 So He brought me into the inner court of the Lord’s house; and there, at the door of the temple of the Lord, between the porch and the altar, (Tree of Knowlege of Good and Evil) were about twenty-five men with their backs toward the temple of the Lord and their faces toward the east, and they were worshiping the sun toward the east.

 And He said to me, “Have you seen this, O son of man?
 Is it a trivial thing to the house of Judah to commit the abominations which they commit here?
 For they have filled the land with violence; then they have returned to provoke Me to anger.
 Indeed they put the branch to their nose.